 How to prepare for an emergency

 Our household plan can help keep you and your family safe during an emergency.
 Be sure to consult everyone in your household about the plan as you complete it.
-It's also worth printing out our 'How to be prepared' guide, so you have all the key contacts to hand should a power failure occur.

 - Find out how to turn off home gas, electricity and water supplies.

 - Plan how to escape quickly in the event of a fire or gas leak.

 - Ensure exits and exit routes are kept clear – these are your fire escapes.